sbpforward/Airbnb-in-Denver/README.md

 ------
 Murray Cox is an Austrailian-native-turned-New-York-transplant who runs [Inside Airbnb](http://insideairbnb.com/about.html) - "an independent, non-commercial set of tools and data that allows you to explore how Airbnb is really being used in cities around the world."

 He's been scraping publicly available data on Airbnb from more than 100 cities around the world.
-You can get listings, calendar dates and availibility, and reviews for cities like Amsterdam, Barcelona, Cape Town, Hong Kong, and, of course, Denver.
+You can get listings, calendar dates and availability, and reviews for cities like Amsterdam, Barcelona, Cape Town, Hong Kong, and, of course, Denver.

-He considers himself a "housing activist" but the media has dubbed him “Airbnb’s global public enemy No. 1" after publishing his first report in 2016 describing in detail how Airbnb and it's hosts were violating New York state law.
+He considers himself a "housing activist" but the media has dubbed him “Airbnb’s global public enemy No. 1" after publishing his first report in 2016 describing in detail how Airbnb and its hosts were violating New York state law.
 New York's dwelling law at the time stated that "an apartment with three or more units cannot be rented out for under 30 days unless there's a permanent occupant present."
 So, if one host is listing multiple apartments - they couldn't possibly be living in *all of them*.

 In December 2015, [Airbnb released a report](https://www.nytimes.com/2015/12/02/technology/airbnb-releases-trove-of-new-york-city-home-sharing-data.html?module=inline) around its presence in New York City in an effort to be more transparent.
 And that backfired just two months later.